benlagreca02/Metroid-II-RL/README.md

   was simply single frame tapping the button.
 Needed to re-implement the emulator interfacing to check next action, and release buttons not in the next action.
+- At one point, I had my exploration reward scale with explorations.
+I.e. for every N new coordinate points, we'd give N\*W  reward, the reward very quickly balooned, and the agent would just get stuck going to the right.
 - By shrinking the screen by four, after CNN layers, the screen was too small, and got reduced to one single feature!
 This is sub-optimal for AI.
 - Gymnasium can't handle (width, height) for images even if its black and white.